Schlesinger Institute

-The Institute conducts religious and academic programs in Jewish medical ethics, targeting a range of audiences including medical students, religious scholars, and healthcare professionals.
-Activities include a semester course at Hadassah Medical Center, seasonal seminars for international students, educational visits for yeshiva and seminary groups, and workshops for Israeli high school students.
+The institute also offers educational programs in Jewish medical ethics for medical students, religious scholars, healthcare professionals, and students.
+These include a semester-long course at Hadassah Medical Center, international seminars, and workshops for Israeli high school and yeshiva students.

 Publications

 The Schlesinger Institute publishes books and journals on Jewish medical ethics.

 Journals

-The Schlesinger Institute has published two journals: ASSIA in Hebrew (which ceased publication in 2016) and JME in English.
-Both journals address medical and ethical issues, proposed solutions, and the ethical reasoning of rabbis and physicians.
+The Schlesinger Institute has published two journals: ASSIA in Hebrew (which ceased publication in 2016) and Jewish Medical Ethics (JME) in English.